 The World Series of Comedy is a stand-up comedy event for comedians of all levels.
 It starts with weeklong satellite contests all around the U.S. and Canada throughout the year, culminating in a comedy festival we call The Main Event, in September.
 The festival includes 101 qualifying comedians competing in The Main Event, as well as an entire week of comedy seminars and social and networking events for comics, comedy club managers and bookers from the U.S. and Canada.

 The World Series of Comedy was first held in Pittsburgh, PA, in 2003 at a local comedy club.
-In 2004, a second contest was run at the request of the owner.
+In 2004, a second contest was run at the request of the owner of the comedy club.
 President & CEO, Joe Lowers, knew he was onto something, and after he and his family moved to Las Vegas with visions of producing his own show, he began to lay out the plans for a yearly festival modeled after the one he created in Pennsylvania.

 “I worked on the idea of the festival every year writing it out, working out the bugs and in 2010 it happened”, said Lowers.
 The resulting festival has been described as a contest, a festival, and a job fair.
 All are true.

 Comedy club owners and comedy bookers serve as the judges of the contests, instructors in classes and panelists in discussions.
 Social events for both performers and producers are scheduled and provide a relaxed setting for talking shop.
 Perhaps the most valuable event is the annual Meet & Greet held during The Main Event.
 Here, comedians can visit the booths of comedy clubs from all over North America, distribute their information and discuss prospective employment.